fullstackedorg/docs/guides/git.md

 ![git Branches](images/git/branches.png)

+### Remote-only, local-only and deleting branches

+* Branches that has never been checked out are labeled `remote-only`
+* Branches that has never been pushed to remote are labeled `local-only`
+* No label means the branch exists both locally and on remote.

+Deleting a branch only deletes the local version of it.
+While you will lose any local changes, if stuck in some merging mayhem, deleting the branch and re-checking it out can help since it resets the branch to the remote version.

 ## Managing your authentications

 For any private and auth required git, you will be prompt to input your username/password